jgege/UNI-CSCU9V5/CSCU9V5.md

 - Integer variable
 - Construct that **does not need busy waiting**
 - Accessed only by two operations
-  - P() - decrement sempahore (Dutch)
+  - P() - decrement semaphore (Dutch)
-    - process or thread blocks if sempahore will be negative
+    - process or thread blocks if semaphore will be negative
   - V() - increment semaphore
-- P() and V() are executed **indivisbly** (only on thread or process can modify sempaphore)
+- P() and V() are executed **indivisibly** (only on thread or process can modify semaphore)

-- Counting semaphore (unrestircted values)
+- Counting semaphore (unrestricted values)

   - can be used to protect a number of resources
-  - semaphore is initialised with the avaiable number
+  - semaphore is initialised with the available number

 - Binary semaphore (only values of 0 and 1)